Sea Ice

 How sea ice forms

-Sea ice forms more slowly than freshwater for two main reasons.
+Sea ice forms more slowly than freshwater ice for two main reasons.
 First, the freezing temperature of salt water is lower than freshwater; ocean temperatures must reach -1.8°C (28.8°F) to freeze.
 Secondly, in contrast to fresh water, the salt in ocean water causes the density of the water to increase as it nears the freezing point.
 As a result, salt water sinks away from the surface before it cools enough to freeze.
 Generally, the top 100 to 150 meters (300 to 450 feet) of water must cool to the freezing point for sea ice to form.
 Furthermore, other factors cause sea ice formation to be a slow process.

 Stages of ice formation

 As the ocean water begins to freeze, small needle-like ice crystals called frazil form.
 These crystals are typically 3 to 4 millimeters (0.12 to 0.16 inches) in diameter.
 Because salt doesn't freeze, the crystals expel salt into the water, and frazil crystals consist of nearly pure fresh water.
+Sheets of sea ice form when frazil crystals float to the surface, accumulate and bond together.
+This process often expels some very salty water in “brine pockets,” described in more detail below.

 In calm waters, frazil crystals form smooth, thin ice, called grease ice for its resemblance to an oil slick.
 Grease ice develops into a continuous, thin sheet of ice called nilas.
 Initially, the sheet is very thin and dark (called dark nilas), becoming lighter as it thickens.
 Currents or light winds often push the nilas around so that they slide over each other, a process known as rafting.
 As the ice thickens into a more stable sheet with a smooth bottom surface, frazil ice production ceases in the relatively still waters under the ice.
 Ice continues growing when crystals grow directly on the bottom of the ice surface.
 This bottom ice growth is called congelation ice.
 Congelation ice crystals are long and vertical because they grow much slower than frazil ice.